By Constance Meju

 The participants also alleged that government and oil companies have created disharmony in their domain, hijacking the youth leadership and some community leadership to ensure things go their way at the detriment of the greater majority.

-Community women were enjoined to step up and join the honest men in the communities and challenge societal evil rather than sit to watch things go wrong.
+Community women were advised to rise up and join the honest men in the communities and challenge societal evil rather than sit to watch things go wrong.

-“Women should begin to take responsibility, not leave room for non-performers, or self-interest groups,’’ a high chief from Bayelsa, Chief Christopher Ogbeleke while Eze Nwula Ubio in Ahoada East advised that discipline be highlighted, as, “where there is no discipline , nothing can go right”.
+“Women should begin to take responsibility, not leave room for non-performers, or self-interest groups,” a high chief from Bayelsa, Chief Christopher Ogbeleke advised, while Eze Nwula Ubio in Ahoada East, Chief Napoleon Ordu advised that discipline be highlighted, as, “where there is no discipline , nothing can go right”.

 On their part, female participants called for greater involvement of women in the community decision making and the gradual dismantling of patriarchal barriers that have kept women down politically, socially and economically, so they can help revamp Nigeria and the region.